 - Highlight: 29.3% of houses are made up of couples with children

-- Housing: 62% of households were purchasing or fully owned their home
+- Housing: 62% of households own their home

 An intimate suburb with all the necessities close by, Towradgi is a great place to raise a family or look for a first property.
 You can spend Sundays unwinding on the beach, where there’s easy access, children’s amenities, and the recently renovated ocean pool.
 Towradgi is also home to a variety of pubs, bowling clubs and restaurants perfect for family get-togethers.
 For people searching for properties for sale in Towradgi, the suburb features a mix of houses and apartments.
 With flat geography and generous block sizes, it’s possible to find a property suitable for a knock-down and rebuild project.